DDS | University of Missouri at Kansas City School of Dentistry, 1971

 In 1985, Dr. Gilbert accepted the position of oral and maxillofacial surgeon at the Veterans Administration Medical Center in Houston, Texas.
 Dr. Gilbert was also accepted as an associate professor of oral and maxillofacial surgery at The University of Texas School of Dentistry at Houston (formerly The University of Texas Dental Branch).
 Dr. Gilbert spent the next 29 years treating patients and training oral and maxillofacial surgery and general practice residents in the art of oral and maxillofacial surgery.
 In 1998, he was selected as Chief of Dentistry at the Michael E. DeBakey VA Medical Center in Houston, where he supervised all dental care provided by the 52 employees and residents of the VA Dental Service.

 In June 2014, Dr. Gilbert retired from the VA hospital after a total of 37 years of federal service.
-He accepted a full–time position at UT School of Dentistry as Director of Undergraduate Oral and Maxillofacial Surgery training.
+He accepted a full–time position at UTHealth School of Dentistry as Director of Undergraduate Oral and Maxillofacial Surgery Training.

 He currently holds the Nguyen-Thang Family Professorship in Oral and Maxillofacial Surgery.